-Ricepaper articles offer Asian Canadian context to ongoing arts and cultural issues, new perspectives on emerging and established Asian Canadian artists, challenges to the mainstream media perspective, little-known facts of interest, or a critical story that hasn’t been told elsewhere.
+Ricepaper offers Asian Canadian context to ongoing arts and cultural issues, new perspectives on emerging and established Asian Canadian artists, and challenges mainstream media perspectives, little-known facts of interest, or critical stories that haven’t been told elsewhere.

 WHO CAN SUBMIT WORK?

-Writers of any and all cultural backgrounds are encouraged to submit non-fiction articles, stories, poems, and profiles relatable to Asian Canadians, many of whom consider themselves global citizens with ties to other parts of the world.
+Asian writers of all cultural backgrounds are encouraged to submit non-fiction articles, stories, poems, and profiles relatable to Asian Canadians, many of whom are global citizens with ties to other parts of the world.

-Ricepaper accepts unsolicited creative writing in the following genres: poetry, fiction, non-fiction and drama.
+Ricepaper accepts unsolicited creative writing in the following genres: poetry, fiction, and non-fiction.

-Literary and Creative Writing: (3000 words or less) previously unpublished short fiction, poetry (a limit of 3 poems per call), comics, play excerpts, and works of translation.
-If interested in submitting a piece exceeding 3000 words, please contact firstname.lastname@example.org to inquire.
+Previously unpublished short fiction, poetry (a limit of 3 poems per call), comics, play excerpts, and translated works

-Art: visual contributions and illustrations for the purpose of accompanying a literary piece already accepted
+Paintings, illustrations and mixed media for the purpose of accompanying an accepted literary piece